marwinwongjarupun/VirtualFolio/out/_portfolio/propheistry.md

 ---
 In virtual reality (VR), there are several enjoyable experiences exclusive to multiplayer interactions.
 These include socializing with others in immersive virtual environments, collaborating on complex challenges through cooperative problem-solving, engaging in thrilling competitions, and experiencing a heightened sense of immersion that can only be achieved in VR.
 These multiplayer aspects enhance the overall appeal and unique capabilities of VR technology, making it an exciting platform for shared adventures and interactions.

-This game draws inspiration from popular titles like Prop Hunt and Among Us.
+Propheistry draws inspiration from popular titles like Prop Hunt and Among Us.
 It combines the essence of Prop Hunt's hide-and-seek gameplay with the intrigue of Among Us' social deduction elements.
 Players take on the roles of either disguised objects or crew members aboard a spaceship, where they must either blend in as inconspicuous objects or work together to identify the impostors.
 This fusion creates an exciting and suspenseful gaming experience that challenges players' deduction skills and teamwork, all within a dynamic and interactive virtual world.

 ## **Features:**